reynarzz/MinoTool/README.md

     }
 }
 ```
+And this is the result:

 ![](readmefiles/basic.png)

 # But is that all you can do with it?

-#### You can do some interesting tools taking advantage of its (wip) 3D renderer.
+#### You can do some interesting tools when taking advantage of its (wip) 3D renderer.
 ## Here is a tool I made some time ago for my own game in Unity3D.
 ![](readmefiles/unity3D_original_tool.gif)

 ## And this is the port to MinoTool:
 ![](readmefiles/standalone_tool_3d.gif)

-### just minor changes to the original Unity editor code were made to port the entire tool!
+### just minor changes to the original Unity editor code were made to port the core of the tool!
-Original:
+Original, Unity3D:

 ```c#
 using UnityEditor;